TomEverson/Astro-Firebase-Starter/README.md

 # Astro SSG🚀 + Firebase🔥

+### This One Is Outdated, and will no longer be updated
 ### Please Checkout this repo if you want to opt into SSR: [astro-firebase](https://github.com/kevinzunigacuellar/astro-firebase)

 ## 🧑‍🚀 Setup